 Storytelling element #1: Creating a killer opening

 To get the admissions reader to keep reading – and even better, to keep reading enthusiastically – start with something attention-grabbing.
-Usually it’s something in the middle of the action.
+Usually, it’s something in the middle of the action.
 If you started an essay with One day I decided to watch TV, then your readers probably wouldn’t really care what happened next.
 It may be that you were watching TV when you found a worrisome lump, but your bored readers likely won’t get to that point because of the snooze-inducing opener.
 On the other hand, an opening like The moment I found the lump, I suspected my life was about to change – in a big way will do a much better job of drawing in your readers.

-Storytelling element #2: Setting context
+Storytelling element #2: Setting the context

 It was mid-May 2011.
 I was a busy consultant in Loyle’s Atlanta office, the proud father of a boy about to turn one, and a generally happy guy in his mid-20s.